 3 common sugars

-Definitely the highly processed sugars such as white and brown sugar, high fructose corn syrup, dextrose, maltodextrin and many of its other pseudonyms are the ones to keep to a minimum.
+Definitely the highly processed sugars that we use to make things taste sweet such as white and brown sugar, high fructose corn syrup, dextrose, maltodextrin and many of its other pseudonyms are the ones to keep to a minimum.
 Often these are found in refined, packaged foods including confectionary, bakery, cereals and desserts; sugar also pops up in peanut butter, pasta sauces, bread, ready meals and hazelnut spreads.

 Artificial sugars or sweeteners such as aspartame, saccharin and sucralose have been linked to their own set of health issues and again sneak into a wide range of foods and drinks as a sugar replacement, to cut down on calories.